 “It matters what matters we use to think other matters with; it matters what stories we tell to tell other stories with; it matters what knots knot knots, what thoughts think thoughts, what descriptions describe descriptions, what ties tie ties.
 It matters what stories make worlds, what worlds make stories.”
 Donna J. Haraway

-A research based residency, experimentations were conducted creating a new media by tweaking bioplastic recipes including elements from the local environment.
+A research based residency, experimentations were conducted by tweaking bioplastic recipes including elements from the local environment.
 Dyes from local broom plants and lichens were embedded to create colour and textures.
 Lichens are eaten by an array of animals, such as deer and the larvae of a number of Lepidoptera species (butterflies and moths), they are also used as nest material for a variety of birds (such as the long-tailed tit), and certain species of lichen yield different colour dyes too.
 Finally, they represent a multispecies world in which the poetics of sympoiesis are captivating.

 The pieces were intended to be left outside for a few days by lakes or tarns (highland lakes), with a wildlife camera trap, to record how they interact with the local environment and wildlife.